Murray, Kentucky: Cinema

 Murray has two movie theaters.
 The Cheri Theater has seven screens and shows nothing but first-run films.
 The Cheri was started in 1967 as a single-screen theater with seating for 600.
 There have been many additions and renovations throughout the years, and in 1997, two 290-stadium seat auditoriums were added.
 In 2008, the theater upgraded its projectors to take advantage of Dolby 3D technology.

 The Curris Center Theater hosts Cinema International.
 The program is run through the department of modern languages at Murray State and is open, free of charge, to students and the public.
 Cinema International is open most weekends during regular university semesters.
-Around 18 shows per year showcase every film genre by directors around the world.
+Around 18 shows per year showcase film genres by directors around the world.

 Education

-The Murray Independent School system has been a part of the community since 1872, when the first public school was built in the center of town.
+The Murray Independent School District has been a part of the community since 1872, when the first public school was built in the center of town.
 Murray's school system has an enrollment of over 1,800 students.
 There have been 35 National Merit Finalists since 1974.
 In 2006, the Murray High School test scores were ranked as being 9th in the state of Kentucky.
 Standard & Poor's recognized the Murray Independent school district as being one of only 18 Kentucky school districts as an outperforming school district.
 The athletic program competes in Kentucky High School Athletic Association (KHSAA) Class AA in football and class A in cross-country, and track, the only three sports in which the KHSAA divides schools into classes by enrollment.
 Other sports, most notably basketball, are conducted in a single-class format.
 The school system also covers numerous extracurricular activities, from band, arts, social clubs, and an academic team.

 The Calloway County School District has an enrollment of 3,200 students that are located in Calloway County Preschool, three elementary schools, Calloway County Middle School, and Calloway County High School.
 The Calloway County Lakers participate in KHSAA sports such as football, basketball, baseball, softball, tennis, wrestling, cross-country, track and field, bass fishing, and trap shooting.
 Additionally, Calloway County students participate in several extracurricular activities, including state-renowned chapters of academic team, Future Business Leaders of America, FFA, and Robotics.
 In 2022, Calloway County High School won the state competition in Future Problem Solving, while in 2023, Calloway County Middle School placed second in the state in Quick Recall, a buzzer-style competition within academic team.

 Students from both Murray High School and Calloway County High School can attend the Murray/Calloway County Area Technology Center, where students can take classes in automotive technology, carpentry, culinary arts, electrical skills, machine tool technology, nursing, and welding.